zilexa/Homeserver/filesystem/README.md

 2. If you want an SSD cache: Create mount point for the pool excluding your cache`sudo mkdir -p /mnt/pool-archive` (to be able to unload the cache).
 3. Create mount point for every disk at once: `sudo mkdir -p /mnt/disks/{cache,data1,data2,data3,parity1,backup1}` (change to reflect the # of drives you have for data, parity and backup.)

-### STEP 2A: Create filesystems and root subvolume
+### STEP 2A: Create filesystems and root subvolumes
-_**Do task 1 for the parity disk, task 2-4 for data disks**_:
-1. Create an ext4 filesystem for the paritydisk with [snapraid's recommended options](https://sourceforge.net/p/snapraid/discussion/1677233/thread/ecef094f/): `sudo mkfs.ext4 -L parity1  -m 0 -i 67108864 -J size=4 /dev/sdX` _where X is the device disk name, see 1A_.
+1. For the parity disk(s): Create ext4 filesystem with [snapraid's recommended options](https://sourceforge.net/p/snapraid/discussion/1677233/thread/ecef094f/): `sudo mkfs.ext4 -L parity1  -m 0 -i 67108864 -J size=4 /dev/sdX` _where X is the device disk name, see 1A_.
-2. Create btrfs filesystem for each data and backup disk: `sudo mkfs.btrfs -f -L data1 /dev/sdX`.
+2. For each data and backup disk: Create btrfs filesystem `sudo mkfs.btrfs -f -L data1 /dev/sdX`.
 3. For each data disk: Temporarily mount the disk like this: `sudo mount /dev/sdX /mnt/disks/data1`.
-4. For each data disk: Create a root subvolume: `sudo btrfs subvolume create /mnt/disks/data1/data`.
+4. For each data disk: Create a root subvolume like this: `sudo btrfs subvolume create /mnt/disks/data1/data`.

 <details>
   <summary>### STEP 2B For Raid1 (click to expand)</summary>